 What are the causes of anaemia?

 - Pregnancy or childhood growth spurts.
 These are times when you need more iron than usual.
 The amount of iron that you eat during these times may not be enough.

 - Heavy menstrual periods.
-The amount of iron that you eat may not be enough to replace the amount that you lose with the bleeding each month.
+The amount of iron that you eat may not be enough to replace the amount that you lose from heavy periods.

 - Poor absorption of iron.
 This may occur with some gut (intestinal) diseases - for example, coeliac disease and Crohn's disease.

 - Bleeding from the gut (intestines).
 Some conditions of the gut can bleed enough to cause anaemia.
 You may not be aware of losing blood this way.
 The bleeding may be slow or intermittent and you can pass blood out with your stools (faeces) without noticing.

 - If you eat a poor or restricted diet.
 Your diet may not contain enough iron.

 There are many other causes of anaemia.
 These include the following:

 Bone marrow problems and leukaemia are uncommon; however, they can cause anaemia.